ASTROCARTOGRAPHY GUIDE · 7 MIN READ

 You don't need to stand exactly on the line

-So before you conclude your best line is unreachable, check the actual distance rather than eyeballing the map.
-A line that "misses" your region by what looks like a hand's width on a world map can still be well within range.
-This alone rescues a lot of supposedly impossible lines, and it's why proximity — not landing on the exact coordinate — is the thing to optimise for.
+So before you conclude your best line is unreachable, check the actual shortest distance rather than eyeballing the map.
+A line that "misses" your region by what looks like a hand's width on a world map can still be close enough to include in a reading.
+Proximity earns a line attention; it does not make the place automatically good or bad.

 Visit, don't just relocate